AVTG-1/Pixel-Squeeze/Deflate Compression (zlib.h)/Readme.txt

 g++ Deflate.cpp -lz

 The program reads a BMP image named "i1.bmp".
 Ensure that such an images is present in the running directory before execution.

+The program outputs a binary file named "compressed_data.bin" which contains the image data after compression.